Lixivial/webkit_weather_extension/README.md

 Currently there are four settings:

-1. Zip code        -- the postal code of your present location.
+1. Location code   -- the code of your present location (international requires wunderground; this then is the airport code).
 2. Site            -- which site to pull information from, this will have bearing in future releases.
+Currently the only real bearing it has is for international use.
 3. Refresh rate    -- the rate at which information is updated.
 If set to manual, clicking the toolbar button or right clicking a web page will be the only way to get present information.
 4. Unit of measure -- the unit in which to present temperatures.